 At approximately 1.25 miles/2.00 km, the trail reaches Denny Creek’s Slippery Slab, a smooth expanse of rock edged by a series of pools and small waterfalls that is popular with parents and small children as a natural water park.
 In winter and spring, higher water volume and a glaze of ice can render the creek crossing treacherous.
 Denny Creek – Melakwa Lake Trail, August 03, 2014.

 Denny Mountain, here blazoned with evening’s last golden swath, flanks the trail’s lower, open stretches.
 Denny Creek – Melakwa Lake Trail, September 02, 2013.

-At Keekwulee Falls, Denny Creek slips over a massive, stony outcrop.
+Approximately 1.90 miles/3.10 km from the trailhead, Denny Creek slips over a massive, stony outcrop at Keekwulee Falls.
 Not surprisingly, “keekwulee” means “to fall down” in the Chinook jargon.
-Denny Creek – Melakwa Lake Trail, July 21, 2013.
+Denny Creek – Melakwa Lake Trail, July 02, 2017.

 A short boot path descends steeply to the pools atop Keekwulee Falls.
 Denny Creek – Melakwa Lake Trail, July 02, 2017.

 Above Keekwulee Falls, Denny Creek courses through a narrow, steeply walled canyon.
 The main trail switchbacks up the canyon’s edge, occasionally approaching within steps of the plunging precipice, where bird’s-eye views open across the treetops below.
 Denny Creek – Melakwa Lake Trail, August 03, 2014 and September 02, 2013.